Silver

 Silverplate

-Teapot Roswell Gleason and Sons (active 1851-1871) c.1851-1871 Dorchetser, Massachusetts Silverplate Collection of the Museum of Fine Arts, Boston, Boston, MA |
+| Teapot Roswell Gleason & Sons (active 1851-1871) c.1851-1871 Dorchetser, Massachusetts Silverplate Museum of Fine Arts, Boston, Boston, MA |

 A more affordable alternative to coin or sterling silver during the Victorian period was silverplate.
-Silverplated wares, also known as "electroplate," were made of an inexpensive base metal such as brass, Britannia metal or nickel silver, onto which a thin layer of silver was deposited by means of an electrical current.
-In 1840, the English metalworking firm of Elkington and Company patented a process for making silverplate, which involved submerging an object made of an inexpensive metal in a solution suffused with silver, to which an electrical current was introduced.
+Silverplated wares, also known as "electroplate," were made of an inexpensive base metal such as brass, Britannia metal, or nickel silver, onto which a thin layer of silver was deposited by means of an electrical current.
+In 1840, the English metalworking firm of Elkington & Company patented a process for making silverplate, which involved submerging an object made of an inexpensive metal in a solution suffused with silver, to which an electrical current was introduced.
 By means of the current, a thin layer of silver was deposited onto the surface of the metal object.

 Silverplate was made in the same revival and reform styles found in more expensive silver.
 The decorating techniques and machine methods of production used in the manufacture of silver were also employed in the production of silverplate.